DeviesDevelopment/blog/content/posts/2022-05-12_why-you-should-add-a-cypress-test-to-your-ci-cd-pipeline.md

 ---

 It's really easy to get started and have a simple test running in your CI/CD pipeline.
 Even if the test is simple, it may prevent critical issues from affecting end users.
 Additionally, it gives you a solid foundation from which you can extend the test suite with more important user flows.
 This (cheap) investment is worth it, really.
+If you want to get started with Cypress, check out the [official documentation](https://docs.cypress.io/guides/getting-started/installing-cypress).
 Thanks for reading!